tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/vod_snapshot_by_time_offset_template.html.markdown

 * `format` - (Optional, String) Image format.
 Valid values: `jpg`, `png`.
 Default value: `jpg`.
 * `height` - (Optional, Int) Maximum value of the `height` (or short side) of a screenshot in px.
 Value range: 0 and [128, 4,096].
 If both `width` and `height` are `0`, the resolution will be the same as that of the source video; If `width` is `0`, but `height` is not `0`, `width` will be proportionally scaled; If `width` is not `0`, but `height` is `0`, `height` will be proportionally scaled; If both `width` and `height` are not `0`, the custom resolution will be used.
 Default value: `0`.
 * `resolution_adaptive` - (Optional, Bool) Resolution adaption.
 Valid values: `true`,`false`. `true`: enabled.
 In this case, `width` represents the long side of a video, while `height` the short side; `false`: disabled.
 In this case, `width` represents the width of a video, while `height` the height.
 Default value: `true`.
-* `sub_app_id` - (Optional, Int) Subapplication ID in VOD.
-If you need to access a resource in a subapplication, enter the subapplication ID in this field; otherwise, leave it empty.
+* `sub_app_id` - (Optional, Int) The VOD [application](https://intl.cloud.tencent.com/document/product/266/14574) ID.
+For customers who activate VOD service from December 25, 2023, if they want to access resources in a VOD application (whether it's the default application or a newly created one), they must fill in this field with the application ID.
 * `width` - (Optional, Int) Maximum value of the `width` (or long side) of a screenshot in px.
 Value range: 0 and [128, 4,096].
 If both `width` and `height` are `0`, the resolution will be the same as that of the source video; If `width` is `0`, but `height` is not `0`, width will be proportionally scaled; If `width` is not `0`, but `height` is `0`, `height` will be proportionally scaled; If both `width` and `height` are not `0`, the custom resolution will be used.
 Default value: `0`.

 ## Attributes Reference